-On top of that, cruise ships are specially engineered for the types of routes that they sail, and are put through lots of testing to make sure that they are up to the highest of safety standards.
-This includes safety system redundancy and procedures that have been approved by government agencies such as the Coast Guard.
+On top of that, cruise ships are specially engineered for the types of routes they sail and are put through various tests to ensure they are up to the highest safety standards.
+This includes safety system redundancy and procedures approved by government agencies such as the Coast Guard.

-Fear #2: I’m afraid I’ll feel trapped on the ship while at sea.
+2: Feeling of getting trapped on the ship while at sea

-Nearly all first-time cruisers on a large mainstream ship are surprised to learn just how big the vessel feels once you’re on it.
-Many liken the size and feeling to that of a resort, shopping mall, or even a small floating city.
-Unless you’re sailing a very small boutique or luxury cruise ship for an extended period of time, chances are you’ll never feel claustrophobic or trapped while on board.
+Nearly all first-time cruisers on a large mainstream ship are surprised to learn how big vessels are.
+Many first-time cruisers liken the size and feeling to that of a resort, shopping mall, or even a small floating city.

-Now more than ever, cruise lines are designing ships with bright, wide-open spaces both indoors and out, and there are lots of activities and amenities to enjoy at all hours of the day.
-You’ll probably be having so much fun in so many spots around the ship that the thought of being trapped won’t even cross your mind — truly!
+Now more than ever, cruise lines are designing ships with bright, wide-open indoor and outdoor spaces, and there are many activities and amenities to enjoy at all hours of the day.
+You’ll surely have so much fun in so many spots around the ship.

-If you’re not already prone to motion sickness, you likely won’t have a problem on most cruises.
-But if you are prone to it, there is a possibility the waves may get to you on windier days.
-Thankfully, though, there are some remedies you can prepare yourself with before you even step onto the gangway.
+If you’re not prone to motion sickness, you won’t likely have a problem on cruises.
+But if you are prone to it, the waves may get to you on windier days.
+Thankfully, though, there are remedies you can prepare yourself with.

 Dramamine is a common answer to seasickness, and you can get it for free at the ship’s medical center.
-However, it makes you tired which is not ideal if you want to make the most of your sea day.
-Instead, look into preventative solutions you can get ahead of the voyage, such as Sea-Bands or motion sickness patches.
-Ginger drops or chews are also a great natural remedy if the motion of the ocean gets to you anyway.
+However, its side effect can make you tired, which is not ideal if you want to make the most of your sea day.

-If you suspect you might have an issue with seasickness, one way to combat attacks is by picking a cabin that will experience the least motion possible.
-Generally speaking, this means one in the middle of the ship.
+Additionally, if you think you might have an issue with seasickness, find a cabin that doesn’t move much—for example, one in the middle of the ship.
 Why?
-Well, think of the ship as a giant see-saw.
-In rough seas, the front and back of the ship are going to experience more movement while the center of the ship feels far less.
+Because the front and back of the ship will experience more movement compared to the center of the ship.

-It might also be smart to make sure you have an ocean view (so you can see the horizon) or even a balcony cabin, allowing you to get fresh air.
-If you find yourself feeling a bit queasy and have an interior or oceanview cabin, head to an outside deck so you can both view the horizon and get fresh air.
-You’d be amazed how quickly that helps!
+It might also be smart to ensure you have an ocean view (so you can see the horizon) or even a balcony cabin, allowing you to get fresh air.

 RELATED: 5 Ways to Prevent Seasickness

-The short answer?
-Yes, it could… and it does happen on occasion.
-But there is a whole team of people, both on board and on land, who work hard to make sure that if at all possible, the ship steers clear of bad weather.
+Running into a storm does happen on occasion.
+But there is a whole team of people, both on board and on land, who work hard to make sure that, if at all possible, the ship steers clear of bad weather.

-That’s not to say that you won’t occasionally have a rain-filled sea day (or worse, have your planned shore excursions turn into a soggy mess thanks to a weather system).
-Just like on land, weather can sometimes catch we mere mortals off guard.
+Not that you won’t occasionally have a rain-filled sea day.
 But with the advanced tracking systems put in place by the cruise lines, there’s little chance of your ship running into severe weather.

-Remember, the cruise line has as much interest in avoiding bad weather as the passengers do.
-After all, they want guests to be happy and the ship to sail in the safest conditions possible!
+Remember that the cruise line avoids bad weather for the passengers.
+After all, they want guests to be happy during their sail in the safest conditions possible!

-I’ll admit that before I took my first cruise, this was something I had a bit of apprehension about.
-I’ve never been prone to motion sickness, and at that point, I knew enough about modern cruise ships to know that I wouldn’t feel trapped.
-But I did wonder about those stories you hear of people going overboard, never to be seen again.
+I was somewhat apprehensive before I took my first cruise.
+I’ve never been prone to motion sickness, but I knew enough about modern cruise ships.
+But I wondered about the stories of people who went overboard but were never seen again.

-Since then, I’ve come to realize that people don’t simply “fall” overboard.
-They don’t trip while walking on the promenade deck and — whoops! — wind up falling over the chest-high walls and railings designed to prevent exactly that from happening.

-Instead, nearly every situation in which you hear about a person going overboard involves someone doing something they shouldn’t have been.
+However, people don’t simply “fall” overboard.
+They don’t trip while walking on the promenade deck and — whoops! — wind up falling over the chest-high walls and railings.
+Every situation you hear about someone going overboard involves an act that shouldn’t have been done at all.

-Maybe they decided to climb up on the railing to pose for a picture.
-Maybe they were intoxicated and engaging in bad behavior.
+Maybe they decided to climb the railing to pose for a picture.
+Or perhaps they were intoxicated and engaging in destructive behavior.
 And yes, sometimes, people jump overboard intentionally.

 If you keep your wits about you, follow the rules, and use common sense, you don’t need to worry about falling off the ship.

-From pushing 100 percent fresh air throughout the ship and using medical-grade filtration systems to increased onboard sanitization, cruise ships are up-to-date with lots of technology and procedures in place to keep their passengers healthy.
+From pushing 100 percent fresh air throughout the ship and using medical-grade filtration systems to increased onboard sanitization, cruise ships are up-to-date with many technologies and procedures to keep their passengers healthy.

-If you do need to go to the infirmary, ships have updated medical facilities and tools to assist with a wide variety of issues that their guests or crew might have.
+If you go to the infirmary, you’ll see updated medical facilities and tools to assist you with various issues.

-To help stay healthy in preparation for and during your cruise, incorporate simple habits into your routine to boost your immune system.
-This may include taking your vitamins; eating mostly veggies, meats, and fruits; and getting regular exercise.
+To help you stay healthy in preparation for and during your cruise, practice simple habits in your routine to boost your immune system.
+This may include taking vitamins, eating veggies, meats, and fruits, and getting regular exercise.